Discussion Questions Added to Christian Nationlism Booklet

 • What do you struggle with the most about America’s moral or secular drift?

 • Close by having folks open their Bibles or Bible apps and read all of Psalm 112.
-Then ask, “What is the most meaningful thing about this passage in light of our study?”
+Then ask, “What’s the most meaningful part of this passage in light of our study?”

 Bonus Track #1: Gospel Transformation vs. Politics